uw-echospace/bat-detector-msds/README.md

 Computation times gains are calculated on the specific improvement that our sponsor will observe, so it has to be taken with care.
 We explain why:
 1. Our sponsor currently uses RavenPro.
 For batch processing on Mac the software limits batch processing to no more than approximately 16 files for 16GB RAM and 8 files for 8GB files, hence, they were forced to use a slower Linux machine to be able to batch process the amount of files they require.
 This machine is what the currently use and it's the baseline we use of 2 minutes 36 seconds per file.

-2. Our library can be run on any OS, specifically in the faster Mac machine they have available, we know that for a similar Mac Book Pro M1 (TODO) it takes 2 minutes 12 seconds to run.
+2. Our library can be run on any OS, specifically in the faster Mac machine they have available, we know that for a similar Mac Book Pro M1X with 64GB RAM it takes 2 minutes 12 seconds to run.
 This will be the processing time they will observe per file.

 # Acknowledgements